Otoplasty (Ear Surgery) in Virginia Beach

 Why consider otoplasty?
 No one enjoys having a feature that calls unwanted attention to them or makes them the subject of ridicule.
 Children with protruding ears, especially, can be hurt by the teasing of their peers.
 As adults, their self-confidence can often be greatly diminished by the continued awareness of their ears being a focal point.
 Oftentimes, even hair or a hat cannot hide the prominence.

-Repositioning of prominent or protruding ears (otoplasty) is a common surgical procedure.
+Repositioning of prominent or protruding ears (otoplasty) is a common facial plastic surgery procedure.
 It can be performed at any time on patients from age 5 into adulthood.

 The goal of an otoplasty is to create an ear as normal in structure and balanced in proportion to other facial features as possible.
 Each case of ear surgery (otoplasty) is highly individual and requires a unique plan so as to avoid an unnatural “pinned back” look.